Undergraduate Program and Requirements

 |Electives Group III (Surficial Processes and the Environment)|

 As indicated above, Geology majors are required to take a three credit hour summer field geology course.
 Geology field courses (i.e., "field camp") typically last 3-6 weeks and provide for 3-6 credits.
 We highly recommend taking a longer field camp.
 However, the degree requirement allows maximum flexibility with non-academic conflicts.
-Many field camps exist across the country; if you have any questions about them or this degree requirement, contact Dr. Brueseke and Dr. Farough.
+Many field camps exist across the country and the USGS Survey of Geoscience Field Camps provides a comprehensive list of geoscience field camps operated throughout the United States.
+If you have any questions about them or degree requirements, contact Dr. Brueseke and Dr. Farough.
 Departmental and external scholarships exist to help with field camp costs.
 You can read more about scholarships here.